Reading time: 5 minutes

 Wilton International’s capabilities – including power generation, utilities infrastructure and freight connectivity – developed to meet the demanding needs of the chemicals and process sectors, which continue to be central to the site’s success.
 Major occupiers include SABIC, Lotte, Huntsman, Biffa, Ensus and Nippon Gases, and Sembcorp Energy UK plans to attract more investments in these established sectors.

 However, the Wilton International team are equally keen to emphasise the site’s suitability for investing businesses across a far wider range of industries.

-“The UK’s Industrial Strategy highlights massive growth potential in sectors including advanced manufacturing, biotech and renewables technologies, and we’re also seeing rapid growth in areas like recycling and data centres,” says Sembcorp’s Scott Taylor.
+“The UK’s Industrial Strategy highlights massive growth potential in sectors including advanced manufacturing, biotech and renewables technologies, and we’re also seeing rapid growth in areas like recycling and data centres,” says Sembcorp Energy UK’s Scott Taylor.

 “Businesses in all these sectors have difficulties finding sites with the planning permission, large power supplies, infrastructure and connectivity they need.
 But Wilton International’s got the lot.”

-Sembcorp aims to establish Wilton International at the heart of the UK’s industrial strategy, as a home for the diverse energy-intensive industries of the future.
-It’s an ambitious vision, but also one that both Wilton International and Sembcorp are well-positioned to deliver.
+Sembcorp Energy UK aims to establish Wilton International at the heart of the UK’s industrial strategy, as a home for the diverse energy-intensive industries of the future.
+It’s an ambitious vision, but also one that both Wilton International and Sembcorp Energy UK are well-positioned to deliver.